serbrio/mooc_csb_2025/Project_I/REPORT.md

 There is no check in the application, if a user is authorized to delete a message.

 Though a user is not supposed to *see* messages addressed to other users, he can try to *delete* them. \
-(Actually, there is a flaw in application which allows user to see messages addressed to other users.
-For conveniency, it is not discussed here, and it is mentioned and fixed in [alternative fix](#alternative-fix) for Flaw 3.)
+(Actually, there is another flaw of the same type in application which allows user to see messages addressed to other users.
+For conveniency, it is not discussed here but mentioned and fixed in [alternative fix](#alternative-fix) for Flaw 3.)

 For example, after user ***test7*** has logged in and sent/deleted a message, he obtains [csfrmiddlewaretoken](screenshots/flaw-1-before-1.png), and in a cookie, [sessionid and csrftoken](screenshots/flaw-1-before-2.png), which he can use in POST requests to the app to attempt deletion.